I was successful in my preparation for the MCAT, so I want to pass on some helpful tips to those who are currently preparing for the test.

 I printed out the exam topics from the AAMC Website and made sure to take notes on all of these topics, in addition to my own notes on what I felt was important.
 After this, I borrowed a Kaplan Biology book from a friend and spent an afternoon, about three hours, going through this book.

 At this point, I began going to Barnes and Noble and reading books there.
-I read through the Kaplan physics/chemistry, and Princeton Review organic chemistry (waste of time except for the amino acids section), completing all of the end of chapter questions and timing myself for the practice sections at the end of the book.
+I read through the Kaplan physics/chemistry, and Princeton Review organic chemistry (a waste of time except for the amino acids section), completing all of the end-of-chapter questions and timing myself for the practice sections at the end of the book.

 They have many other books there (MCAT ELITE for Princeton Review, a book with two full-length tests by Kaplan, etc.) and I really made it a point to do as much practice as I could.
 It could be noisy, but you can always wear earplugs, and it is probably not such a bad idea since you're going to be wearing them on test day anyways.